 We are extremely pleased to announce that our organization's co-founder, Mrinalini Erkenswick Watsa, is one of the five winners of the 2020 Maxwell/Hanrahan awards.
 This peer-nominated award aims to advance the work of field biologists by supporting and funding these scientists during important stages of their careers.
 Dr. Watsa was recognized for her efforts to bring cutting edge genomics to remote parts of the Amazon rainforest, with the goal of studying primate populations and disease ecology while also building local capacity to monitor biodiversity and wildlife health.
 The award additionally highlights her reputation as an enthusiastic collaborator, not only happily supporting and partnering with her peers, but also demonstrating a passion for training and mentoring the next generation of conservation scientists.
 [Visit their page to learn more.]

-- All press inquiries may be directed to info[at]fieldprojects.org
+All press inquiries should be directed to info[at]fieldprojects.org

 Error: No feed found.